GovTechSG/seed-documentation/onboard-device/vendor.md

 Before proceeding with the onboarding process, vendors must meet the following prerequisites to ensure a seamless experience:

 - Your TechPass login ID must end with **techpass.gov.sg**.
 For example, john_doe@techpass.gov.sg.
+- Remove existing [conflicting software and MDM (Company Account)](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites?id=uninstall-existing-software) from your device before you start to onboarding to SEED.

 <!-- tabs:start -->